-“Carriage and Insurance Paid to” is similar to CPT, but now insurance is also included and is the responsibility of the seller; furthermore, as per Incoterms 2020 rules for CIP, the seller is directly responsible for purchasing a higher level of insurance coverage—at least 110% of the value of the goods.
+“Carriage and Insurance Paid to” is similar to CPT but includes insurance which is the seller’s responsibility.
+Furthermore, as per Incoterms 2020 rule, the seller is responsible for purchasing a higher level of insurance coverage—at least 110% of the value of the goods.

 5. DAP ( Delivered At Place )

-The seller delivers at the place/warehouse within the buyer’s country, but customs duty and import clearance are the buyer’s responsibility.
+The seller delivers at the place/warehouse within the buyer’s country.
+Still, customs duty and import clearance are the buyer’s responsibility.

 6. DPU ( Delivered At Place Unloaded )

-The seller is responsible for the delivery of goods at the agreed-upon place.
+The seller is responsible for delivering goods to the agreed-upon place.
 Use this term for any mode of transportation.
-Import, Customs is the responsibility of the buyer.
+Import and Custom duty is the responsibility of the buyer.

 7. DDP ( Delivered Duty Paid )